 Advance care planning is a four-step process that helps you plan for future medical care in case you are ever unable to make your own medical decisions:

-Medicare now covers Advance Care Planning conversations, with patients and with caregivers.
+Medicare now covers advance care planning conversations between doctors and patients and their caregivers.
 When you make an appointment, let the staff know you wish to discuss advance care planning.
 These appointments may be longer than other office visits, so the staff may want to block out more time so you and your doctor are not rushed.

 An important element of creating a plan is naming a health care agent.
 Your health care agent is the person you designate to make decisions about your care if you are unable to do so.
 Your agent should be: